 Second Article

 The National Asthma Education and Prevention Program recommend that everyone with asthma has an asthma action plan regardless of severity.
 These plans are used to decrease exacerbations and severity of them but are only one part of management.
 Asthma management also includes scheduled visits, monitoring for rescue medications, and education on symptoms, lung function, and medication use.
 The most common reason for a person with asthma to not have an asthma action plan is because their physician did not give them one but 90% of patients who used one found it to be helpful.
 Patients must be actively involved in their action plans and the creation of them.
-Each action plan must have clear defined points to help them respond to triggers and must be individualized.
+Each action plan must have clearly defined points to help them respond to triggers and must be individualized.
 They must also be educated on severe reactions to asthma.
 Patients typically wait for symptoms before initiating steroid therapy.
 Someone with anxiety and panic disorders may benefit from monitoring peak expiratory flow since symptoms of disorders may be similar.
 It is also important to educate patients on proper medication use (Rank, Volcheck, Li, Patel, & Lim, 2008).

 Third Article

 Written instructions are an important part of patient compliance with asthma action plans.
 Many times an asthma action plan is not given to patients seen in the ED.
 Simple discharge instructions are typically given, such as follow-up your primary provider.
 Asthma action plans have detailed instructions which many ED nurses claim they do not have the time to explain.
 Asthma action plans should include directions on how to use a spacer, how often to use a rescue inhaler before going to the ED, if able to use a peak flow meter give them acceptable ranges, specific symptoms to look for such as anxiety, air hunger, tachypnea, retractions, and cough or grunting, a list of triggers, a way to keep track of how often rescue medications are used, and when to come to the ED (ED, 2011).
+You summarized the articles but did not analyze the articles for the key elements such as purpose, problem, sampling, data collection and limitations, etc…

 Analysis

 Based on the research articles, asthma action plans are beneficial.
 When used correctly they provide patients with healthier outcomes in asthma exacerbations.
 They help to shorten exacerbations and also prevent exacerbations based on symptoms.
+Be more specific.
+How do they do this?
 There is better adherence to the asthma action plans when there are clear cut instructions and they are individualized to each patient.
 Each plan has certain criteria it must have included.
 It is important to describe each action plan in detail to the patients and to make sure they know their triggers.
 With all of these points included asthma action plans can be a very successful tool and asthma education.

 Conclusion